Rethinking Debugging Through Output

 • 2.2× faster time to fix across all repository sizes

-As the industry continues its march toward ever-larger context windows, Chronos proves that for debugging, the future lies not in reading more but in writing better.
-The next breakthrough in automated debugging won't come from 10M token contexts, it will come from models that can generate the 3,000 tokens of output that actually solve the problem.
+As the industry continues its march toward ever-larger context windows, with models boasting 2M or even 10M token contexts on the horizon, Chronos proves that for debugging, this is the wrong direction.
+The future lies not in reading more but in writing better.
+The next breakthrough in automated debugging won't come from 10M token contexts consuming entire codebases.
+It will come from models that can generate the 3,000 tokens of output that actually solve the problem.